-You’re mostly likely to see this unusual animal in the UK from spring all the way to October, when they go into hibernation, and they are identifiable by a distinctive ‘zig-zag’ marking down their backs.
+You’re most likely to see this wild animal in the UK from spring all the way to October when they go into hibernation.
+They are identifiable by a distinctive ‘zig-zag’ marking down their backs.

 There are, in fact, four species of snakes that are native to the UK; the grass snake, smooth snake, barred grass snake and the adder.
 The barred grass snake is the newest identified snake species in the UK, after being discovered in 2017.